ripSquid/styrdokument/pm/eng/pm_for_mottagningsnamnden.md

 The chairperson is responsible to report to the board member responsible for studysocial activities before the chapter board's meetings during the whole business year.

-The chairperson and deputy chairperson are elected on the first ordinary chapter meeting following the end of the reception.
+The chairperson, deputy chairperson and masters reception responsible are elected on the first ordinary chapter meeting following the end of the reception.

 ## 3 Economy